 Exploit imagery and collect features

-Working with SOCET for ArcGIS allows users to benefit from SOCET SET;s core capability to exploit rigorous sensor models — it embeds the photogrammetry into ArcMap and controls versioning and topology.
+Working with SOCET for ArcGIS allows users to benefit from SOCET GXP's core capability to exploit rigorous sensor models — it embeds the photogrammetry into ArcMap and controls versioning and topology.
 A key advantage of SOCET for ArcGIS is the capability to extract and update features from a wide range of satellite and airborne imagery.
-As new imagery is collected, map updates and edits can be compiled by loading the appropriate geodatabase and using either SOCET SET sketch or ArcMap drawing tools to add, modify, or edit features.
+As new imagery is collected, map updates and edits can be compiled by loading the appropriate geodatabase and using either SOCET GXP drawing or ArcMap sketch tools to add, modify, or edit features.

-Embedding photogrammetry in GIS
+Embed and easily maintain photogrammetry in GIS

 The use of photogrammetric methods to populate and update GIS databases has always been essential, but not easy.
 Typically, feature collection and editing is achieved by specialists using software designed for photogrammetrists.
 Features are moved to and from the GIS database by translators.
 This step adds inconvenience to the process, and increases the potential for loss of data and quality.
 SOCET for ArcGIS is an advanced, rigorous approach that alleviates these issues.